-(Right: George V, by the Grace of God, of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas, King, Defender of the Faith, Emperor of India - the photograph is from Bain News Services via the Wikipedia web-site.)
+(Right above: George V, by the Grace of God, of the United Kingdom of Great Britain and Ireland and of the British Dominions beyond the Seas, King, Defender of the Faith, Emperor of India - the photograph is from Bain News Services via the Wikipedia web-site.)

-It was also during this period while at Aldershot that on August 13 Private Hussey was prevailed upon to re-enlist, on this occasion for the duration of the war\.
+It was also during this period while at Aldershot that, on August 14, Private Tuff reenlisted, on this occasion for the duration of the war\.

-\At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for a single year.
-As the War progressed, however, this was likely to cause problems and the men were encouraged to re-enlist.
+\At the outset of the War, perhaps because it was felt by the authorities that it would be a conflict of short duration, the recruits enlisted for only a single year.
+As the War progressed, however, this was obviously going to cause problems and the men were encouraged to re-enlist.